jagdish-15/jagdish-15/README.md

 - 💞️ I’m looking to collaborate on open-source projects, coding challenges, and web applications.
 - 📫 How to reach me: You can reach me via email at jagadishdrp@gmail.com.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once built a responsive clone of the Spotify homepage for fun!